revagomes/website/designs/blog/18-deployment.md

 ### Overview

-[Joyent][Joyent], [Heroku][Heroku], and [Linode][Linode] will provide free, private instances where you may deploy your code during the competition.
+[Joyent], [Heroku], and [Linode] will provide free, private instances where you may deploy your code during the competition.
 You will receive an invitation to each service via email before the competition starts.
 The choice of service for your submission is up to you (kinda like Pokémon):

 - Joyent provides a full VPS with root-level access combined with the ease of git push deployment.
 But note that Joyent only provides Solaris (ZFS!).